 Children are an excellent contribution to society.

 Children are quite literally the hope of the future.
 Those without children who lament the price society pays to send them to school forget that those children will later be the scientists who patent new technology to treat their ailments, the doctors, nurses and caregivers who’ll administer them, and the bankers who will help them to finance it all.
-China’s infamous one-child policy, initially intended to curb its population bulge, has revealed itself to be short-sighted, as China now struggles to cope with a large aging population and a lack of youngsters to support them.
+China’s former and infamous one-child policy, initially intended to curb its population bulge, but revealed itself to be short-sighted, as China now struggles to cope with a large aging population and a lack of youngsters to support them.
 More than ensuring safe passage of the elderly and securing the future, children anchor the economy.
-The US Bureau of Labor Statistics reports that the Educational Services sector accounts for more than 3.6 million jobs.
+The US Bureau of Labor Statistics reports that the Educational Services sector accounts for more than 3.8 million jobs.
 With education expanding in every country on the planet, children propel the movement of trillions of dollars in the global economy.

 Children bring out the best in us.